IDT-ITI/CA-SUM-360/README.md

 * A re-produced version of the VR-EyeTraking dataset, that is publicly-available [here](https://mtliba.github.io/Reproduced-VR-EyeTracking/)
 * The Sport-360 dataset (only for testing), that is publicly-available [here](https://www.terabox.com/sharing/init?surl=nmn4Pb_wmceMmO7QHSiB9Q) (password:4p8t)

-To train the video summarization model, we used the data stored in [CA-SUM-360.h5](.....).
-The HDF5 file has the following structure:
+To train the video summarization model, we used the created [360VideoSumm](https://github.com/IDT-ITI/CA-SUM-360/blob/main/data/Video-Summarization/360VideoSumm.h5).
+The associated HDF5 file has the following structure:
 ```Text
 /key
     /change_points            2D-array with shape (num_segments, 2), where each row stores the indices of the starting and ending frame of a video segment